The Week in Arsenal: "Pathetic capitulations" haunt the Gunners again

-- Alex Iwobi has scored twice and assisted another two goals in his first three PL starts for Arsenal.
+- Alex Iwobi has scored twice and assisted another two goals in his first three Premier League starts for Arsenal.

-- This is the first time in the Premier League since November 2012 (v Fulham) that Arsenal have led by two goals and failed to win the match.
+- This is the first time in the Premier League since November 2012 (vs Fulham) that Arsenal have led by two goals and failed to win the match.
 That game also ended 3-3.

 Winner of the week